KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 ### Overriding and Implementing `rowCount()`

-Let's override the function in the header file.
-The `rowCount()` comes with its own parameter, but will not be used in this example and is excluded.
+Let's override the function in the `src/components/model.h` header file.
+The [rowCount()](https://doc.qt.io/qt-6/qabstractitemmodel.html#rowCount) function comes with its own parameter, but it will not be used in this example and so doesn't need to be named.

 ```cpp
 class Model : public QAbstractListModel {